trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ```math
 \bm{v}_i^{\text{adv}}(t+\Delta t)= \bm{v}_i(t) + \Delta t \frac{\bm{F}_i^{\text{adv}}(t)}{m_i},
 ```
-Using this predicted velocity and the continuity equation, a predicted density can be definied in a similar way as
+Using this predicted velocity and the continuity equation, a predicted density can be defined in a similar way as

 ```math